maehw/ms-teams-hand-detector/README.md

 # README

 The Python script in this repository tries to detect a raised hand in Microsoft Teams meetings, outputs the detection results to the console and send a string to a serial device.
+It's originally meant for meetings that are "hybrid" - some people take part in presence, some only digitally/online (better wording is welcome; native speakers are welcome to suggest something else).

 The detection is based on computer vision (OpenCV) pattern matching using a reference symbol.